ivanvgreiff/zk-fuzz-lab/inputs/README.md

 ## Capacity Biasing (Phase 5+)

-Per the meeting context, capacity scales with **guest-controlled data size**.
+With respect to the SP1 allocator overflow bug, the `capacity` variable scales with **guest-controlled data size**.
 We bias input sizes to stress capacity:

 - `io_echo_0.json`: 0 bytes
 - `io_echo_1.json`: 1 byte